itinance/react-native-fs/README.md

 Also recursively deletes directories (works like Linux `rm -rf`).

-### `exists(filepath: string): Promise<boolean>`

-Check if the item exists at `filepath`.
-If the item does not exist, return false.

-### `existsAssets(filepath: string): Promise<boolean>`

-Check in the Android assets folder if the item exists. `filepath` is the relative path from the root of the assets folder.
-If the item does not exist, return false.

-Note: Android only.

 ### `existsRes(filename: string): Promise<boolean>`

 Check in the Android res folder if the item named `filename` exists. `res/drawable` is used as the parent folder for image files, `res/raw` for everything else.
 If the item does not exist, return false.